kjellhar/pres/ntnu-24/md/01-introduction.md

 --
 ## About - KRIPOS
+- Law Enforcement agency for fighting organized and serious crime
-- National center of expertice in the Norweginan police
+- National centre of competence for norwegian police
+- National laboratories for forensics science
-- Approx 650 employees, mix of police and technical experts.
+- National point of contact for international police collaboration
-- Assist the police when necessary.
-    - Traditional forensics
-    - Digital forensics
-    - Drugs and weapons
-    - Investigation of serious cases
+- National centre of cybercrime
-- Focus mainly on organised- and other serious crime

 --
 ## About - NC3
-- Approx 150 employees
+>Prevent, detect and combat threats and crime in cyberspace.

 --
 ## About - Digital forensics section

---
-## About - Our national partners

---
-## About - Our international partners
+>Extract data and other evidence from electronic devices.

 ---
 ## The goal of this lecture
-- You will not learn much technical stuff
-- Instead, we will give you some real world insight into
+- Hopefully you will get some real world insight into
     - Feasability study and planning
     - Equipment and lab setup
     - Knowledge and skills
     - Digital forensics and risk assesment

 --
 ## Main topics
 - Hardware hacking in general